header

 Your body is making important changes to take you healthily into the next phase of life.
 Work with the menopause signs, rather than against them, and remember, they WILL come to an end, and you'll go into a new phase of life with renewed energy and confidence.

-Go to Beat Menopause Weight Gain Home Page.
-Or go back to the top of Menopause Signs.
+Go back to the top of Menopause Signs.

 Facts about menopause